tomli380576/yabob-docs/user-docs/hosting-oh.md

 4. You can require students to be verified through some method before they are allowed to join queues.
 For example, you can invite another email verification bot that automatically gives new members the [!badge variant="success" text="Student"] access level role when they verify their email.

-5. Send a message to students after they leave the voice channel with [`/set_after_session_msg`](https://github.com/KaoushikMurugan/yet-another-better-office-hour-bot/wiki/Built-in-Commands##set_after_session_msg) or through the settings menu.
+5. Let YABOB automatically send a message to students after they leave the voice channel with the [after session message](/user-docs/settings.md#after-session-message) setting.

 ## Advanced Usage (Students)